 The Four-Piece Empire (in Quechua Tawantinsuyu), better known as the Inca Empire, originated from the small mountainous Kingdom of Cusco.
 From the city of the same name, it will expand and create the largest pre-Columbian state in both Americas.
 The Incas used the knowledge, technology and skills of many cultures and civilisations that existed before them.
 In that sense, their culture was not overly original.
 What the Incas proved to be exceptional in are the policies of integration, assimilation and ideological indoctrination.
 These skills helped them within a century to create a state that stretched along the Andes and which, at its peak, had over 10 million inhabitants.

 Unlike most great empires, the Incas especially insisted on the voluntary integration of the surrounding peoples.
 They also had special techniques for that.
 First, they would send spies and scouts to the target country who would assess the wealth and power of that people and ruler.
 After that, a delegation of the Inca emperor would arrive with gifts.
 They would offer the respective ruler to join Tawantinsuyu.
 In return, he would retain his position and privileges.
-The offer was always tailor-made – good enough not to be rejected and not more generous than that ruler would deserve in his power and importance.
+The offer was always such as to overshadow and to say “obey the Inca ruler and you will be rich”.
 If the ruler refused this offer, war would ensue.
-In case of defeat (and all Inca opponents were defeated), he would lose not only his position, but also his head.
+In case of defeat, he would lose not only his position, but also his head.
+In the end, all the Inca neighbours were integrated into the empire, in one way or another.

 Whether by war or by good will, all the newly annexed areas and peoples were subject to assimilation.
 First, the ruler of the newly annexed area, his successors and the higher nobility would go to Cusco, to the centre of the world – at least the Andean.
 There, within the institution that educated the Inca nobility, they would learn about the culture, history, beliefs and customs of the Children of the Sun, as the Incas were called.
 After this kind of cultural and ideological transformation, they would return to their countries and rule there in the name of the Inca emperor.
 Above them would be a regional lord, also from the Inca tribe, who would oversee an entire region (suyu).